Don’t forget the stick (Bucket of Doom)

 It’s an escape ramp for creatures to climb up to safety.

 Stick Bonus: mosquito species which lay eggs above the surface of the water will lay eggs on the stick.
-Then, when the eggs are submerged by rain, hatchlings will die in the BTi-infused water
+Then, when the eggs are submerged by rain, hatchlings will die in the Bti-infused water

 And here are some pics that show what cannot escape a Bucket of Doom:

 See the little black sprinkles on the surface of the water?
-Those are rafts of mosquito eggs.
+Those are rafts of Culex mosquito eggs.
 Some mosquitoes lay eggs singly, or in small groups, and some lay eggs in rafts.

 Below is a single raft, with well over a hundred eggs.

 None of these eggs can become adult mosquitoes in a Bucket of Doom.
-The BTi dunk kills the hatchling / larvae.
+The Bti dunk kills the hatchling / larvae.

-Don’t forget to add 1/4 of a BTi dunk every month — or you won’t doom mosquitoes,
+Don’t forget to add 1/4 of a Bti dunk every month — or you won’t doom mosquitoes,

 and don’t forget the stick — or you might doom other critters!